 SL: And when did you realise you wanted to pursue it?

 JV: Probably when I was about 16-17.
-I wrote one good script at A level that the teacher was impressed with and flirted with the idea of doing scriptwriting in Edinburgh which would of been cool but in hindsight, I would have been shit.
+I wrote one good script at A level that the teacher was impressed with, and flirted with the idea of doing scriptwriting in Edinburgh which would have been cool but in hindsight, I would have been s**t.
 So music it was.

 SL: Everything about your work is fluid and instrumentally in tandem.
 Is there a specific process involved to ensure you get it right?

 JV: The process is to write the song on guitar, demo a quick full band version in a day and then bring that to billy and we pick and choose what we like and flesh things out.
 I think initially it’s really important to catch the ‘magic’ of a tune in that first demo day and come back to it with Bill in a more considered way later on.

 SL: Your sound has a distinct feel to it and could be described as Indie.
 How would you consider it?

 JV: Yeah, I guess you’d call it indie/rock.
 Though I think this record has a more singer/songwriter feel to it at points.
 They’re both pretty wide spectrums though haha.
 Really it’s just music that probably moans about shit too much haha

 SL: The lyrical content of your work doesn’t feel forced in any way shape or form and is rather poetic.
 What drives the way you write?

 JV: Thanks, man appreciate it!
 A myriad of things to be honest.
 From reading about the mad shit that goes on in the world to my own personal experiences.
 Everything seems to find its way in.
 Also, I love a good moody atmospheric landscape haha, that is always inspiring.